Panakotta00/FicsIt-Networks-Repository/Packages/BackupPowerSupply/README.md

 ![Example setup of the Ficsit Backup Power Supply](preview1.jpg "Example setup of the Ficsit BPS")
 <sub>Example setup of the Ficsit Backup Power Supply</sub>

+Please observe the following:
-The mains switch must have the following nick: "BPS mainsSwitch" The power storage switch must have the following nick: "BPS powerStorageSwitch"
+- the mains switch must have the following nick: "BPS mainsSwitch"
+- the power storage switch must have the following nick: "BPS powerStorageSwitch"

-The computer needs to have a network connection to both switches and a power storage.
+- the computer needs to have a network connection to both switches and a power storage.

 ## Operation and functioning
 Once operational, the Ficsit Backup Power Supply will not need any attention from the employee.